-In fact, while our shot was nominally a "sharp" 7.0 sec exposure, the short (but finite) time of shutter opening, combined with the underlying variation of the target luminosity, makes it difficult any exact "cut" of the genuine satellite track over the background.
-For the data in the figure one sees that a ± 3 pixel uncertainty might still be an acceptable guess in locating the exposure start/end points along the total of 137 bona fide "switched-on" pixels (marked in red in the figure).
-Correspondingly, this reflects in a timeline uncertainty, that propagates to any inferred periodicity, so that dP/P ~ 3/137 ~ 2%.
-With these figures, even by combining several frames to increase the time baseline and refine the period, one has to carefully consider that any information on the "right" period definitely tends to "blur" within a lapse of 137/3 ~ 45 period cycles.
-For our example on Molniya 1-63, this is a time span of roughly 3 minutes.
+In fact, while our shot was nominally a "sharp" 7.0 s exposure, the short (but finite) time of shutter opening, combined with the underlying variation of the target luminosity, makes it difficult any exact "cut" of the genuine satellite track over the background.
+For the data in the figure one sees that $a \pm 3$ pixel uncertainty might still be an acceptable guess in locating the exposure start/end points along the total of 137 bona fide "switched-on" pixels (marked in red in the figure).
+Correspondingly, this reflects in a timeline uncertainty, that propagates to any inferred periodicity, so that $dP/P \sim 3/137 \sim 2\%$.
+With these figures, even by combining several frames to increase the time baseline and refine the period, one has to carefully consider that any information on the "right" period definitely tends to "blur" within a lapse of 137/3 \sim 45 period cycles.
+For our example on Molniya 1-63, this is a time span of roughly 3 min.
 As a consequence, some ambiguity on the exact value of P cannot definitely be ruled out when observing the same target at a cadence of a few minutes, still retaining a cluster of "ancillary" periods surrounding the nominal solution in the periodogram.